 In Lesson 4, Ed's class determines their project goals and action plan.
-PLEASE SEE Battery recycling portfolio page 15.
-The class wants to inform the community of the impact of its use of electricity.
+PLEASE SEE Battery Recycling portfolio page 1.
+The class decided that they wanted to build a par course in the community in the available space.
+They wanted to inform the community of the need to keep their bodies healthy, as well as keeping their community environment healthy.

 In Lesson 5 and 6 students combine their science process, math, and language skills as they investigate their selected project through research and experimentation.
-Ed's class used the library, Internet and local environmental agencies to determine the impact.
-Students worked with the local electric company to collect data on home and school use of electricity.
-The students charted and graphed the data, comparing it with other data released by the agency.
+Ed's class used the library, Internet and local environmental agencies to determine the possibilities.
+Students collected data on exercise habits of the students and their families.
+They conducted experiments on resting, walking and jogging rates for students, young adults, and mature adults in their community.
+The students charted and graphed the data to determine areas of concern.
 PLEASE SEE Battery Recycling portfolio page 15.